databricks-solutions/brickhouse-brands-demo/database/README.md

 ### Analytics Schema

-The setup creates a dedicated `analytics` schema with pre-built materialized views for dashboard performance.
+The setup creates materialized views in a dedicated `analytics` schema for dashboard performance.
+The analytics schema must be created by an admin user before running the setup script.

+**Note**: The analytics schema is created by the admin user during the initial database setup, and the service account is granted usage permissions on this schema.

 ### Materialized Views